-With that downside out of the way, there’s a lot to like about the service that many consider the best virtual phone number for both landline and VoIP.
-First of all, you can transfer your existing number, but you can also choose from local, international, and vanity numbers.
+With that downside out of the way, there’s a lot to like about this excellent virtual phone service for both landline and VoIP.
+First of all, you can transfer your existing number, but you can also choose a local phone number as well as international and vanity numbers.

-Feature-wise, it’s a well-rounded product with a great set of management tools available.
+Feature-wise, it’s a well-rounded product with a great set of management tools.
 This includes voicemail recording and transcribing, instant replies to callers, and business contacts that keep your whole conversations in a handy timeline view.
 Of course, the basics like call forwarding and transfers are included.
-The app is available for both desktop and mobile with seamless transitions between the two work environments, making it perfect for solopreneurs on the go.
+It has both desktop and mobile apps with seamless transitions between the two work environments, making it perfect for solopreneurs on the go.

-Grasshopper is also a very affordable virtual phone number provider, with pricing plans that won’t break the bank.
+Grasshopper is also an affordable virtual phone number provider, with pricing plans that won’t break the bank.
 Starting with the Solo plan, you can expect monthly costs of $29, with the Partner plan being the best buy option at $49 a month.
-The prices go down to $26 and $44 per month if you opt for an annual subscription.
+The prices go down to $26 and $44 per month, respectively, if you opt for an annual subscription.

 We don’t consider Grasshopper the best virtual phone number company only because of its fair pricing and feature-rich app - its customer experience is also impeccable.
 With 24/7 phone and email support and an extensive knowledge base available on the website, it really is a top-notch service.
 Finally, there’s a seven-day free trial, so you can test the system and see for yourself why everyone’s praising it.